dustinpfister/blog_posts/_posts/lodash_wrapper_methods.md

 ## 3 - Conclusion

 In lodash a few methods are just references to native javaScript methods, however of course it goes without saying that this is not always the case.
 In some cases depending on the version of lodash some lodash methods are also pollyfills of sorts that will only reference the native method if there is one, else it will use some custom code.
-There are also a number of methods where there is no native equivalent at all.
+There are also a number of methods where there is no native equivalent at all also, so of course many of thouse methods are still worth while.
+However there are few of them that I can say that I actually use in projects so often I am just installing just one method rather than n the full library.